Our Approach to External Security Testing

 Atlassian is well known for our values, and those values genuinely influence everything we do – including our approach to security testing.
 In practice, our values have led us to the following philosophies and approaches:

 - Bugs are an unavoidable part of the development process - the question is not whether we have bugs, the question is how effectively and quickly we find them and address them.
 This doesn’t mean we like bugs or aren’t constantly innovating ways to reduce their frequency and severity, but when it comes to software bugs, denial is not an effective approach.

 - We aim to increase the cost of finding and exploiting vulnerabilities in our products and services - through rapidly identifying and resolving issues we aim to increase the economic cost of finding security bugs.
 By increasing the cost of exploiting a vulnerability – by making it take longer, require more knowledge and more resources from the bad guys – we reduce their return on investment.
 If we can reduce it far enough, it becomes prohibitive or not attractive to them.

 - External security researchers are a valuable extension of our team - if an Atlassian product has a vulnerability in it, it is in everyone’s interest – both ours, and our customers’ – to find it and fix it as quickly as possible.
-External security researchers who help us do this work are a valuable extension of our security team and should be rewarded appropriately.
+Atlassian incentivizes external researchers to identify vulnerabilities in our products via cash awards from our bug bounty program.
 With the help of external security researchers, we are able to scale our team far beyond traditional approaches!

 - We are open and transparent about our security testing program - our bug bounty program provides statistics about bugs found, we are open about the speed at which we try to fix security bugs, and we make available summary test reports, when possible.